 - Difficulty concentrating or enjoying activities because of obsessive thinking

-How We Treat OCD
+How is OCD Treated?

 We use Exposure and Response Prevention (ERP), a gold-standard form of Cognitive Behavioral Therapy (CBT) specifically designed for OCD.
 ERP helps you gradually face your fears while resisting the urge to do the compulsions—so your brain learns that you're safe without them.